picturamundi/keyboard-layouts/README.md

 ## Installation

-Bundles need to be placed in the `/Library/Keyboard Layouts` directory.
+First, bundles need to be placed in the `/Library/Keyboard Layouts` directory.

 Restart your machine.